 In 2002, the percentage of lecturing staff with less than a degree / higher diploma was 54%.
 In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma, which indicates not only that there has been a regression in the qualifications levels of staff but that nearly half of all lecturing staff nationally are not deemed qualified by the NPFTED standard.
 Universities of technology will have to work with colleges to ensure that their staff achieve higher mean rates of qualification.
-At the provincial level, 62% of lecturing staff have less than a degree / higher diploma, while in this college 55% are at this level.
+At the provincial level, 55 % of lecturing staff have less than a degree / higher diploma, while in this college the figure is 58%.
+While the provincial average is a slight improvement on the national average, the college scores 3 points below the provincial average and 1 point below the national average for this characteristic.
+This is an area of concern in this college.

 Qualification level is not the only measure of lecturer effectiveness, however.
 Staff experience in industry and teaching experience in the college are equally important measures in determining lecturer qualification for the job.
 In this regard, the national profile reveals that 74% of lecturers in 2010 had three or more years' experience in industry, and that 58% had three or more years' experience in college teaching (in their present college).
-Provincial and college figures are available on request.